sudo-self/Rpi-shairport-sync/CYGWIN.md

 ```
 $ messagebus-config
 ```
 Enter `yes` for all queries.
-Next, open the Windows "Services" application (if it's already open, refresh the screen contents) and look for the `CYGWIN D-Bus system service`.
+Next, open the Windows `Services` desktop application (if it's already open, refresh the screen contents: `Actions > Refresh`) and look for the `CYGWIN D-Bus system service`.
 Open it and start it.

 Next, open (or return to) a `Cygwin64 Terminal` window in Administrator mode.
 Enter the following command:
 ```
 $ /usr/sbin/avahi-daemon-config
 ```
 Enter `yes` for all queries.
-Next, open the Windows "Services" application (if it's already open, refresh the screen contents) and look for the `CYGWIN Avahi service`.
+Next, open the Windows `Services` desktop application (if it's already open, refresh the screen contents: `Actions > Refresh`) and look for the `CYGWIN Avahi service`.
 Open it and start it.

 The `libconfig` Library
 ----
+Shairport Sync relies on one further library – `libconfig` – that is not a Cygwin package, so it must be downloaded, compiled and installed:
 * Download, configure, compile and install `libconfig`:
 ```
 $ git clone https://github.com/hyperrealm/libconfig.git